nestjs/docs.nestjs.com/content/graphql/quick-start.md

 In the **code first** approach, you use decorators and TypeScript classes to generate the corresponding GraphQL schema.

-To use the code first approach, start by adding the `autoSchemaFile` property to the options object.
+To use the code first approach, start by adding the `autoSchemaFile` property to the options object:

 ```typescript
 GraphQLModule.forRoot({